ninchistudios/musicproduction/end-to-end-checklist.md

 ### Mix

+* save a mixdown before each session so that you can listen to how it was before you started
+* Balance > Fix > Enhance > Shape > Space
+* If it sounds good, it's good

 #### General Tips

 * Keep the Master bus clear (meter only) so that the reference track is unaffected.
 Use a Mix Bus to glue the mix.